vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Subdomains/subdomains.md

     - Subdomain
         - Subdomain name which will be the part of URL
           - Your entered Subdomain name must be unique, and not clash with existing subdomain names.
-    - Admin Password
-        - Used for authentication when accessing the subdomain admin page.
 * Optional fields
     - Redirect URL
         - The user will be sent to that page after logging in.